Employment

 JOB SYNOPSIS:

-Under the direction and supervision of the Equipment Maintenance and Shop Supervisor, the Heavy Duty Mechanic is responsible for the daily, weekly, and annual maintenance of Snow Cats and other heavy duty fleet equipment (Excavator, Loader, and Skid Steer).
-They will work closely with shop staff to ensure all equipment is maintained to the highest and safest standard to ensure smooth mountain operations.
+Under the direction and supervision of the Maintenance Manager, the Heavy Duty Mechanic is responsible for the daily, weekly, and annual maintenance of all heavy and light duty equipment.
+This involves; snowcats, excavators, loaders, snowmobiles, ATVs, and UTVs.
+This role works closely with other shop personnel to ensure all equipment is maintained to the highest safety and performance standards, supporting the smooth and reliable operation of mountain activities.

 The Heavy Duty Mechanic will be a champion of Occupational Health and Safety policies and procedures as well as promote a positive work environment.
 They will seek learning opportunities as well as work closely with apprentices to ensure proper training is taking place.